 Can bananas foster be made ahead?

-Technically, you can make the bananas and sauce ahead of time, save it refrigerated, and then reheat it prior to serving.
+Technically, you can make bananas foster ahead of time, save it refrigerated, and then reheat it prior to serving.
 However, the bananas do lose some of their texture after refrigeration.
 Since the cook time is so short for this one, we’d recommend preparing it just before serving.
 To save time, you can measure out all the sauce ingredients in advance.
 Then, all you have to do is peel and slice the bananas, throw the sauce ingredients in the pan, and heat them for a few minutes!

 Looking for more banana recipes?

 This bananas foster recipe is one of our favorite desserts.
 Here are a few more banana recipes we love:

 We have lots of easy dessert recipes here at A Couple Cooks; a few of our favorites are:

 - Strawberry Rhubarb Crisp

 - Bliss Bites (Chocolate Peanut Butter No Bake Cookies)